Historical Information

 As the third largest Council, we make up approximately 11% of the total land area of Northern Ireland, more than 100 miles of coastline, and provide services to 171,533 residents (2011 Census).
 This represents 9.5% of the total population of Northern Ireland.
 28.5% of our population is aged 19 or younger, 58.1% are 20-64 and 13.4% are over 65.

-In addition to Newry City, our principal settlements are Downpatrick, Ballynahinch, Kilkeel, Newcastle, Warrenpoint and Crossmaglen.
+In addition to Newry City, our principal urban settlements are Downpatrick, Ballynahinch, Kilkeel, Newcastle, Warrenpoint and Crossmaglen.

 Connectivity

-There are two major hospitals, Daisy Hill in Newry City and the Downe in Downpatrick.
+There are two major hospitals in the district, Daisy Hill in Newry City and the Downe in Downpatrick.

 Education

-Our District has excellent primary, secondary and tertiary educational establishments and can claim some of the best results in Northern Ireland.
-Our District is also home to two major education campuses in the South Eastern and the Southern Regional Colleges.
+Our district has excellent primary, secondary and tertiary educational establishments and can claim some of the best educational attainments in Northern Ireland.
+Our district is also home to two major education campuses in the South Eastern and the Southern Regional Colleges.

 Tourism

-Our tourism potential is enormous with three areas of outstanding natural beauty in Strangford & Lecale, Slieve Gullion, and the Mournes, numerous Blue Flag beaches, and an unrivalled link to St Patrick.
+Our tourism potential is enormous with three areas of outstanding natural beauty in Strangford and Lecale, Slieve Gullion, and the Mournes, numerous Blue Flag beaches, an unrivalled link to St Patrick and a number of very important built heritage assets.

 Council